 Law and Politics

-Law Library of Congress — Claims to be the largest collection of legal materials in the world, over 2 million volumes available.
+Law Library of Congress — Claims to be the largest collection of law books and other legal resources in the world.
+Its collection currently consists of more than one million titles, and over three million microform items.
+A searchable online catalog is available.

-LexisNexis – Solid resource for any aspiring law student or practicing lawyer.
+LexisNexis — Solid resource for any aspiring law student or practicing lawyer.
 Daily updated database of information, though it doesn’t come cheap.
 Prices for different services offered by LexisNexis will vary depending on the service and even what state you’re searching in, but expect to spend upwards of $125/month for services like Lexis Advance, which let you search through millions of court and legal documents submitted in actual cases from all around the United States.
-Your local library or university might have a subscription you can use.
+Before forking out any money, check whether your local library can help with access.

 Medical and Health

 Science.gov — Gateway to science info provided by US government agencies.
-Searches an aggregated database of 200 million different publications and journals, best for anyone trying to do research on topics that are covered specifically under the “science” category.
+Searches an aggregated database of 200 million different publications and journals.
+It’s recommended for anyone trying to do research on topics that are covered specifically under the “science” category.

 Science and Academic